IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/rsz_table.jpg" />

-:one: We start installing SqlTableDependency using:
+Start installing SqlTableDependency using:

 [![IMAGE ALT TEXT HERE](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/NuGetSqlTableDependency.png)](https://www.nuget.org/packages/SqlTableDependency/)

-:two: We define a C# model object mapping table columns we are interested to be populated with the values from any INSERT, DELETE or UPDATE operation.
+We define a C# model object mapping table columns we are interested to be populated with the values from any INSERT, DELETE or UPDATE operation.
 We do not need to define all table columns: just the ones we are interested to:

 ```C#
 public class Customer